Skip to content

 #3 绿色(lǜ sè) Green

 Think of the color green, and what comes to mind?
 Trees, grass, and a healthy life, right?
-However, in Chinese culture, green can have a few different meanings.
+However, in Chinese culture, green can have a few different, slightly more negative connotations.
 Let’s explore them together.

 Today, wearing a green hat implies that one’s partner is unfaithful.